 Position Title:Lift Attendant

-Be familiar with proper procedures for lift start-up and shut-down, safety checks, auxiliary operations, Code 4’s, and completion of logs.
+▪ Be familiar with proper procedures for lift start-up, shut-down of lift, safety checks, auxiliary operations, code 4’s and completion of logs.

-Be completely knowledgeable in all Lift Department procedures and policies.
-Understand lift mechanical, electrical, and hydraulic systems and be familiar with location of all major components.
-Pass lift operations tests.
+▪ Be completely knowledgeable in all Lift Department procedures and policies.
+Understand lift, mechanical, electrical and hydraulic systems and be familiar with location of all major components.

-Operate machinery and tools in a safe and responsible manner in order to avoid damage to company property and to the environment.
+▪ Operate machinery and tools in a safe and responsible manner to avoid damage to the company property and to the environment.
 Be aware of the safety of people working around machines at all times.

 Material and Equipment Directly Used:

 Ski lift machinery, ski/snowboard equipment, and hand tools.

 Working environment/Physical Activities:

 90% of the workday is spent outdoors in a ski resort setting with constantly changing weather conditions including, but not limited to: cold, heat, snow, wet, lightning and thunder storms.
 90% of the workday is spent standing.
 Constantly lifting, pushing, and pulling objects weighing up to 100 pounds is expected.
 Occasionally carrying objects weighing up to 50 pounds is also necessary.
 Constantly using and monitoring controls that operate lifts and constantly handling objects and using hearing, near and far acuity, depth perception, color and field of vision is necessary.
 10% of the time noise levels reach 75 – 110 decibels.
 Occasional exposure to fumes, odors and gases should be expected.
 Exposure to mechanical hazards, electrical hazards, high exposed worksite, burns, and radiant energy are also probable.Apply Now